The government didn't rebuild Arcadia. The people did.

 It pulsed.

-He crouched, close but not touching.
+He stood beneath it, close but not reaching.
 The geometries on its surface cycled through forms he didn't have names for.
 The same coiling patterns that Genara had documented, that had stabilized the Florabytes, that had put light in the bioluminescent paint in Zavo's loft.
 The same orb that had come from a market stall in the lower ring, from a vendor who didn't know what she was selling.
 The same orb that had come from somewhere that was not here, not any corp, not anything with a logo or a patent or a line in anyone's budget.

 EVA's voice came through his earpiece, quiet.
 "I can feel it from the city.
 I've been feeling it for an hour."